 And it’s hard to build a relationship without seeing the other person.
 The smiles, the eye rolls, the body language, and the tone - everything helps in understanding the other person, their thought process and personality, and what excites them.

 This is all integral to building a rapport with the prospect.
-And most of it is gone when there is no video of the person to engage with.
+And most of it is gone when there is no friendly face to engage with.

 Experienced salespeople struggle because most of them are used to selling to buyers who they can see and understand based on their reactions, just as much as their words.